 8. Promote additional perks

 It’s not just about good salaries, good titles and good retirement plans anymore.
 Candidates are increasingly considering “perks” when they’re looking for their next opportunity.
 What current perks do you offer, and can you implement any others?
 Is your office an enjoyable place to be?
 Make sure you don’t just offer perks – it’s also important to promote them.
 Some ideas: Company happy hours.
 Gym and wellness reimbursement.
 Daycare on site or childcare reimbursement.
 Tuition reimbursement.
 Performance bonuses.
 Professional development opportunities.
 Free snacks.
 Employee discounts.
 Paid parental leave.
 Work-from-home Fridays.
 Team outings.
-Also consider offering unlimited Paid Time Off; it’s intimidating to consider this, but your best employees won’t take it for granted, and your mediocre ones will be weeded out regardless.
+Also consider offering unlimited Paid Time Off; it’s intimidating to consider this, but your best sales talent won’t take it for granted, and your mediocre ones will be weeded out regardless.

 9. Sell your location